maxhcohen/ReducedOrderModelCBFs.jl/README.md

 # ReducedOrderModelCBFs

 This repository contains a Julia package that implements various control barrier function (CBFs) techniques based on reduced-order models.
-The code here is based on a collection of papers (see related works at the end of this readme) and may be used to reconstruct many of the examples from our tutorial/survey paper:
+The code here is based on a collection of papers (see related works at the end of this readme) and may be used to reconstruct many of the examples from our papers:

  M. H. Cohen, T. G. Molnar, and A. D. Ames, "Safety-Critical Control of Autonomous Systems: Control Barrier Functions via Reduced-Order Models," Annual Reviews in Control, to appear;